Views expressed in opinion columns are the author's own.

 DeVos is a woman whose actions indicate she does not care about women's rights.
 By rescinding Title IX protections, she is making colleges unsafe for women while propagating a wrongful system.
 Only 20 percent of female rape victims in the United States report their assaults, and that is because the system is rigged against them.
 The police, college administrations and assaulters tell women that their assault is a personal issue, that it can't be proven, that they shouldn't have dressed a certain way and that they asked for it.

 We accept no bullshit in America when violence occurs against straight white men, but we're quick to blame people of color for the violence against them.
 The same is true with women.
 The first thing many people ask a woman who has been raped is what she did to provoke it.
 Obama's Title IX guidelines were necessary steps toward changing this culture, but DeVos has shown she does not care.

 By easing federal pressure to take sexual assault seriously, DeVos will only legitimize victim blaming and raise the standards by which one can define rape.
-More than one in four women in colleges across the country are raped and, without strong Title IX enforcement, schools can sweep these women under the rug to protect their institution's reputation.
+More than one in four women in colleges across the country are sexually assaulted and, without strong Title IX enforcement, schools can sweep these women under the rug to protect their institution's reputation.

 Obama's Title IX guidelines certainly didn't solve everything, but the Trump administration has no regard for the progress the guidelines spurred.

 The Trump administration is full of privileged individuals, and many of them do not understand what it feels like to be a minority in this country.
 So many people in this country no longer feel safe in their own communities, whether because they are queer, a person of color or a woman.
 At this point in the 21st century, students shouldn't be afraid of wearing something too provocative because the government wants to protect the rights of rapists over victims.